pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

     -   We should refer the caps lock LED to determine caps lock is on/off.
 -   The caps lock modifier is not synchronized with the physical state of key down/up.
     -   We should send key_down and key_up event to change the caps lock state.
+-   The caps lock will be treated as both generic key event and modifier key event due to the above reasons.
+    -   If the caps lock is specified as "to.key_code: caps_lock", the caps lock event is treated as generic key event.
+        -   For example, `key_event_dispatcher` manages in `key_event_dispatcher::pressed_keys_`.
+    -   If the caps lock is specified as "from.modifiers" or "to.modifiers", the caps lock event is treated as modifier key event.
+        -   For example, `key_event_dispatcher` manages in `key_event_dispatcher::pressed_modifier_flags_`.

 ### Events related with caps lock in Karabiner-Elements